-It is possible to shrink a cystic pimple with some basic home care.
-This includes keeping the area clean, applying ice, and using benzoyl peroxide.
-However, numerous cystic pimples or recurring breakouts may require help from a dermatologist.
+It is possible to shrink a cystic pimple with home care, including keeping the area clean, applying ice, and using benzoyl peroxide.
+However, in some cases, cystic acne may require dermatological help.

 Cystic acne is a severe form of acne that causes large bumps to form under the skin.
 These bumps can be painful and take a longer time to heal compared to milder forms of acne.